Quinnipiac University

 • Questions by Judges (20%) - Clear answers to judges’ questions about the fund’s performance, history, investment policy and strategies.

 Teams are responsible for bringing their tri-folds to the session and removing them afterward.
 A limited number of 48"x36" posters and materials will be available on a first-come, first-serve basis.
-These materials can be picked up during early check-in on Wednesday, March 20, 2024.
+These materials can be picked up during early check-in on Wednesday, April 2, 2025.

-GAME XII Award Winners
+GAME XIV Award Winners

-It is with great pleasure that we announce the winners of the GAME XII Global Portfolio Competition.
+It is with great pleasure that we announce the winners of the GAME XIV Global Portfolio Competition.
 Portfolios were processed and ranked based on risk-adjusted returns from the previous year and the Sharpe ratio was used to measure the performance of each team and determine award winners across six categories:

 Graduate Overall